"We place shields over their hearts, to prevent them from understanding it

 if God wanted to say (if you mention your Lord alone in the Quran) God would have placed the word “alone” after “your Lord” and not after “Quran”.

-2- The key word “alone" (wahdahu) appears in the Quran a total of 6 times.
-In five of these occurances the word 'wahdahu' is placed after the word God, but only in 17:46 does this word come after the word Quran.
-Considering the word 'rabak' (your Lord) appears in 17:46 God could have placed the word 'wahdahu' after the word 'rabak', (if that was the intended meaning) just like God has done in all the five other accurances.
-But the deliberate placing of this word after the word Quran confirms that God wants to say Quran alone, and not God alone.
-The five other occurances where the word 'wahdahu' comes after the word God are 7:70, 3:45, 40:12, 40:84 and 60:4.
+2- The key word “alone" (wahdahu) appears in the Quran a total of 6 times, they are (7:70, 3:45, 40:12, 40:84, 60:4 and 17:46).
+In the first five mentioned verses the word "alone" is placed after the word "God", but only in 17:46 does this word come after the word Quran.
+Bearing in mind that God is mentioned in 17:46 "your Lord", this can only be a deliberate arrangement by God to deliver a specific meaning.
+God could have placed the word "alone" after "your Lord" if that was the intended meaning, just like God has done in all other five verses, but the deliberate placing of this word after the word "Quran" confirms that "alone" speaks of the Quran.

 3- God tells us in the Quran that the book is clear, easy to understand and has no ambiguity: